 Iwi and Hapū Studies, MAIT reo online

-Students have been encouraged to log on to Mūrau for their Iwi and Hapū Studies and MAIT in Mūrau.
-They can email firstname.lastname@example.org for assistance with log ons.
+Students have been encouraged to log on to Mūrau for their Iwi and Hapū Studies and MAIT courses.
+They can email firstname.lastname@example.org for assistance.

 Heke Reo Kaumātua

-The Heke Reo Kaumātua Rōpū at the Ōtaki campus will have a delayed start date.
-The new start date will be advised in due course.
+The Heke Reo Kaumātua Rōpū at the Ōtaki campus will start in Huringa 2 (semester 2).